Monument Resource Center

 With prior planning, owners can take advantage of a number of trust and estate alternatives for the gradual transfer of the firm to new shareholders (usually family members).

 Using company stock in public markets creates immediate liquidity for shares sold.

 WHICH STRATEGY IS RIGHT FOR YOU?

 Familiarizing yourself with this list of potential exit strategies is just the start of formulating your strategic exit plan.
-You can spend your remaining days clicking through thousands of ages of advice, but what you need is clarity—to understand why it’s worth considering one option over another.
-And there is simply no substitute for sitting down with people who know how to listen and help co-create a plan that’s yours and yours alone.
+You can spend your time clicking through thousands of pages of advice, but what you really need is clarity—to understand why it’s worth considering one option over another.
+And there is simply no substitute for sitting down with people who have worked with hundreds of people like you to co-create a customized plan.